nehaljwani/team.exiv2.org/book/IMaEA.md

             gpsId, gpsTags, asciiString, 2, EXV_PRINT_TAG(exifGPSLatitudeRef)),
 ```

 As we can see, tag == 1 in the Nikon MakerNotes is Version.
 In Canon MakerNotes, it is CameraSettings.
 IN GPSInfo it is GPSLatitudeRef.
 We need to use the appropriate tag dictionary for the IFD being parsed.
-The tag 0xffff in the tagDict is used to store the family name of the tags.
+The tag 0xffff in the tagDict in tvisitor.cpp store the group name of the tags.

 [TOC](#TOC)